Weather

 Hurricane season goes from June 1st through November.
 We will publish outlook and storm-specific articles to assist you in your cruise planning and travels.
 The links here can be useful for up to the minute information.
 What is a hurricane?

 A lack of hurricane awareness and preparation has in the past lead to major hurricane disasters.
 By knowing the dangers and what actions you should take, you can reduce the effects of a hurricane disaster.
-Hurricane Preparedness Week during 2010 will be held May 23rd through May 29th.
+Hurricane Preparedness Week occurs each May.

 A Hurricane Preparedness Web site has been launched by NOAA.
 The goal of this Web site is to inform the public about the hurricane hazards and provide knowledge which can be used to take ACTION.
 This information can be used to save lives at work, home, while on the road, or on the water.